loveencounterflow/coffee-script/README.md

 To really appreciate how great this is, recall that `setTimeout()` (and, therefore, `after()`) is a truly asynchronous function—unlike the blocking `time.sleep()` you get with a language like Python.
-This means that while the last script is running, you could very well be doing some other stuff during the breaks, which you can't when using a blocking `sleep()` function.
-And unlike a so-called 'busy loop'—basically `while time() < t1...`—CPU load will be near zero while the program is doing nothing.
+This means that while the script is running, you could very well be doing some other stuff during the breaks, which you can't when using a blocking `sleep()` function.
+And unlike a so-called 'busy loop'—basically `while time() < t1...`—CPU load will be near zero while the program is waiting.
 And still we have managed to arrange our stuff in a linear fashion; without `yield`, we would've been forced to write that stuff like